Bright Nebula Observing Program Coordinator:

 Members at Large or members of societies that do not have awards coordinators should submit logs and images along with the submission form directly to the Bright Nebulae Observing Program Coordinator.
 It is recommended that only copies of your log and drawings/images be sent; we will not return originals unless the observer provides for postage.

 Images in electronic format may be forwarded by any convenient means that accomplishes transfer or makes the images available for review.
 This may include mailing of a storage device such as a CD or flash drive, or posting the images on the web.
-Please avoid sending prints or slides unless you do not want them back.
+Please avoid sending prints or slides, as they will NOT be returned.

 A certificate and pin will be mailed to the address provided, either to the observer or to a society officer for presentation.